College Admissions Essays:

 The Common App.
 Prompt #1

-Out of the five questions you can chose from to write your application essay for The Common Application, I like the first one a lot.
+Out of the seven prompts you can chose from to write your application essay for The Common Application, I like the first one a lot.
+(UPDATE: As of 2017, you can now write about any topic you want.
+See new prompt #7.)

 Prompt No. 1 is trying to “prompt” you to find and share a story that will reveal an important part of what makes you unique and special.